 Numerous study abroad programs are also available, as well as learning opportunities throughout the country.
-The Model UN program, which travels annually to New York, is a highlight for many students.
-Our majors experience an education which can extend from the classroom to the surrounding community to places around the world.
+Our Model UN team travels annually to participate in a Model UN in other parts of the country, and is a highlight for many students.
+Our majors experience an education which extends from the classroom to the surrounding community to places around the world.

-Our experienced faculty teach in all major areas of political science, and also possess special expertise in campaigns and elections, immigration and ethnic politics, urban and environmental politics, gender and politics, economic development, comparative and international politics, mass communications and other information technology, and American public law.
+Experienced faculty teach in all major areas of political science, and also possess special expertise in campaigns and elections, immigration and ethnic and racial politics, urban and environmental politics, gender and politics, economic development, comparative and international politics, mass communications and other information technology, and American public law.
 Our broad, balanced, and flexible course offerings, combined with the many special educational opportunities, enhance your potential for graduate study and a successful career.